Dragon4396/cmpt135-school-management-system/README.md

 ```bash
 g++ school_management_system.c -o startup.exe
 ```
-This will generate an executable file named startup.exe.
+This will generate an executable file named startup.exe

 ### 4. Run the Application
 After compilation, you can run the application with:
 ```bash
 startup.exe
 ```
-(On Windows, you can simply type startup and press Enter.)
+(On Windows, you can simply type startup and press Enter)

 # Contributing
-If you want to contribute to this project, please fork this repository and create a pull request, or drop me an email at kha112@sfu.ca.
+If you want to contribute to this project, please fork this repository and create a pull request, or drop me an email at kha112@sfu.ca